 To gain access to NRG Park during the rodeo, you'll need either a concert/rodeo ticket, a day pass or a season pass.
 All tickets and special packages can be purchased in advance online.

 In order to get into the concert and rodeo competition, you must have purchased a ticket for that specific event.
-However, a concert ticket will give you the same access as a day pass, allowing you to access all other activities in the park on the day of the concert — including the carnival.
+However, a concert ticket will give you the same access as a day pass, allowing you to get into all other activities in the park on the day of the concert, including the carnival.

 Kids under age 2 are admitted for free.